jbrialon/mapOverlay/README.md

 mapOverlay
 ==========

-mapOverlay Object for google maps,  allow to show dynamic HTML as infowindow
+override the default Overlay Object of google maps, can be used to display HTML infowindow on marker instead of default infowindow

+init :

+var Overlay = new mapOverlay({
+  'left': -125, // position
+  'top': -50
+});

+how to use :

+// set HTML content
+Overlay.setContent(infoWindow);

+// set position
+Overlay.setPositionFromMarker(marker.getPosition());

+// attach on map
+Overlay.setMap(map);

+//clear overlay
+Overlay.setMap(null);